Most Insurance Plans Accepted

 A copay is a regular fixed cost that you pay for certain services.
 For example, many people pay a small copay each time they visit the doctor.
 This contributes to your overall plan and is part of your cost agreement with the insurance company.
 Some insurance plans do not require a copay.

 The person whose name is on the insurance card.
 Many people in treatment qualify for coverage under their family’s insurance plan.

 A treatment provider that does not have a predetermined contract or cost agreement with the insurance company, but people can still receive treatment.
-Out of Network rates will not be the same as they are for in-network providers, but specialized facilities may be worth the out-of-network rates if the in-network providers do not offer the options that a person needs for treatment.
+Out-of-Network rates will not be the same as they are for an in-network provider, but specialized facilities may be worth the out-of-network rates if the in-network provider does not offer the options that a person needs for treatment.